kristofhracza/hacking-procedure/priv_esc/linux/linux.md

 If a user has access to the `systemctl` binary they can make a service which can read file or even spawn a reverse shell.

-# Raw image file conversion to actual image
+# Raw Image File Conversion to Actual Image
 Raw image data can be converted to an actual image to reveal its content.
 ## Gimp
 1. Select the file and its type (Raw image data)